Vera Kholodnaya: World War I and the Russian Revolution

 After her husband was drafted to fight in World War I, Kholodnaya signed with a rival Khanzhonkov studio.

 During World War I, Kholodnaya took part in charity concerts, selling gifts to support soldiers and their families.
 Soldiers worshipped Kholodnaya, calling her "our Verochka".
 In breaks between shooting sessions, Kholodnaya travelled to the front to visit her husband.

 By the time of the Russian Revolution, a new Kholodnaya film was released every third week.
 At the Fire Side (1917) was her massive commercial success: the movie was run in cinemas until 1924, when the Soviet authorities ordered many of the Kholodnaya features destroyed.
 At the Fire Side was a drama based on a love triangle.
 The film's success prompted its director Petr Chardynin to make a sequel, Forget about the Fire, the Flame's Gone Out (1917), which was released during the October revolution.
 Forget about the Fire, together with another film, Be Silent, My Sorrow, Be Silent (1918) – both with a circus theme – broke all commercial records for Russian pre-revolutionary cinema.

 During the Russian Civil War, the Bolshevik authorities requested film companies to produce less melodrama and more adaptations of classics.
 Accordingly, Kholodnaya was cast in a screen version of Tolstoy's The Living Corpse.
 Her acting abilities in this film were applauded by Konstantin Stanislavski, who welcomed Vera to join the troupe of the Moscow Art Theatre.

-By that time, the actress had determined to move with her film company to Odessa, where she died at the age of 25 in the 1918 flu pandemic.
+By this time, the actress had determined to move with her film company to Odessa, where she died at the age of 25 in the 1918 flu pandemic.
 On learning about her death, Alexander Vertinsky, wrote one of his most poignant songs, "Your fingers smell of church incense, and your lashes sleep in grief..."
 A director with whom she had worked for several years filmed her large funeral.
 Ironically, this seems to be her best known film today.